Optimized composition to guarantee your inner tube has a good seal.

-Remove the used inner tube using B'Twin tire levers (item code 8047839).
+Remove the old inner tube using Btwin tire levers.

 Checks to carry out before installing an inner tube

-Mounting the inner tube
+Installing the inner tube

-Mounting the tire
+Installing the tire

-Never install your tire with a screwdriver or a tire lever, as you risk pinching and puncturing the inner tube.
+Never install your tire with a tool or a tire lever, as you risk pinching or puncturing the inner tube.

 Inflating the tire

-Inflate your tire carefully to the pressure recommended by the manufacturer (visible on the tire's sidewall in PSI or bars, 1 bar = 14.51 PSI).
+Carefully inflate your tire to the pressure recommended by the manufacturer (visible on the tire sidewall in PSI or bars: 1 bar = 14.51 PSI).